jaseknighter/euclidean-grid/README.md

 The euclidean grid is composed of three basic elements:

 - tracks
-- the command line
+- the command lane
-- the playhead line
+- the playhead lane

 #### Tracks
 There are three tracks, each comprised of 16 buttons.
 Buttons that are part of a selected rhythm are lit.
 Buttons in each track also light up as the playhead passes through them.

-#### Command line
+#### Command lane
-The command line contains five control buttons:
+The command lane contains five control buttons:

 - **A** sets the total number of steps within each sequence
 - **B** sets the number of notes to be spread across the sequence